Schedule a conditional export or alert

 -

-Click Create to save the schedule configurations.
+Click Create to save the scheduled export.

 Alert on detected outliers and anomalies